jayrcn/jayrcn.github.io/README.md

 Click the link above to see my website!<br><br>

-Bonus Feature:<br>
+<b>Bonus Feature:<br>
-For you guys that have a preference for the dark or light theme for the screen,<br> there is a button that switches between both on the top right corner of the screen!!
+For you guys that have a preference for the dark or light theme for the screen,<br> there is a button that switches between both on the top right corner of the screen!!</b>

 Future Updates: